Price comparison from over 24,000 stores worldwide

 Next, I tried connecting the Innr bulbs to the TP-Link Deco M9 Plus, a mesh router that doubles as a Zigbee hub.
 Again, I had no trouble, with the router adding the four bulbs to its list of connected smart devices in seconds.
-(I don’t own a SmartThings hub, so I wasn’t able to test one with the Innr bulbs.)
+(I don’t own a SmartThings hub, nor a hub-equipped Echo speaker, so I wasn’t able to test the Innr bulbs with those devices.)

 Connecting the bulbs to Amazon Alexa and Google Assistant was equally seamless, and soon I was commanding Alexa and Assistant to turn “Dimmable light” 1 through 4 on and off, or “Downstairs lights” once I’d added the Innr bulbs to a room in the Hue app.
 Keep in mind, however, that neither Alexa nor Google Assistant can control the Innr bulbs without help from a bridge.
 There’s also no Apple HomeKit support, period.

 Operation and features

 Using the Innr Smart White A19 bulbs within the Hue app was practically the same experience as you’ll have controlling Hue-branded bulbs with the app.
 While you can’t change the color or color temperature of the 2700K warm-white Innr bulbs (the same goes for non-tunable Hue White bulbs, as opposed to pricier Hue White Ambiance bulbs), you can dim them using the Hue app, and the standard Hue scenes (Bright, Dimmed, and Nightlight) for dimmable but non-tunable bulbs are available.